Tawa Reservoir

 Tawa Reservoir forms the western boundary of Satpura National Park and Bori Wildlife Sanctuary.

-Power plant details
+The power plant

 It is a small hydropower plant which was set up on the left bank to utilize the tailrace water for irrigation purpose.

 It is a private sector hydro-electric generation power plant.
 The two units of 2 × 6.75 MW were set up by LNJ Bhilwara group.
 The generated power is supplied to HEG Plant Mandideep via MPPTCL Power Line.

 The power production in this plant was started in 1998.

-The construction of project was completed in record time of 22 months and at a cost of about 65 crore.
+The construction of project was completed in record time of 22 months and at a cost of about Rs.
+65 crore.
 The early and efficient completion of this dam was made possible by RSWI, Canada.